Save $58 in your first 30 days.

 • File government IP protections, and also

-• Register their works as Originals for added contractual protection and worldwide recognition by community members.
+• Register their works as Originals for added contractual protection and universal recognition by community members.

 Yes, directly between members of the community and to the extent they do not conflict with law, equity, public policy or the rights of others, Originals are enforced under contract law among all who agree to the Originals Community Agreement.
 Courts and arbitrators may:

-• Uphold them as contractual property r damages, injunctions, and cross-border enforcement, and
+• Uphold them as contractual property for damages, injunctions, and cross-border enforcement, and

 • Treat Originals as valid evidence of provenance and ownership.